Investing in Canadian REITs can help investors include real estate investments in their portfolios without radically changing their way of life.

 Dividends are reported on a T5 form while distributions are reported on a T3 form.
 Your T3 form will break down the various forms of income.

-Given all of the tax reporting and tracking complexities many will choose to keep their REITs in registered accounts such as the TFSA, RRSP and RRIFs.
-Those accounts grow tax free, there is nothing to track.
+Given all of the tax reporting and tracking complexities you can see why holding REITs in a registered account is advisable.
+These accounts grow tax free, so there’s nothing to track.

 Canadian REIT Recommendations

-When it comes to choosing between REITs and understanding how the unique REIT cashflow model holds up versus traditional Canadian dividend champions like Fortis or RBC, our primary source of information is the Dividend Stocks Rocks (DSR) Platform.
+When it comes to researching the best REITs and understanding how the unique REIT cashflow model holds up versus traditional Canadian dividend champions like Fortis or RBC, our primary source of information is the Dividend Stocks Rocks (DSR) Platform.

 Mike Heroux (the man behind DSR) has been writing about Real Estate Investment Trusts since they were first invented.
 Click here to see what DSR is all about and to take advantage of our exclusive MDJ lifetime discount.